lkodinsson/MARS/Basic/PHB.md

 As you play the game your character will acquire experience points.
 These points can then be spent to improve your character's stats and skills, and to acquire new talents.
 Total experience points gained and total experience points spent are tracked separately.

 The rate at which characters gain experience is determined by what happens during a gaming session.
 As a baseline: each character receives 2 experience points at the end of every game session.
-For each player that met their character's goals during that session, all players receive an additional 1 experience points.
+For each player that met their character's goals during that session, all players receive an additional experience point.
 This bonus stacks for each player that met their goals.
-Additionally, if a major goal of the campaign is met then each player receives a bonus 2 experience points.
+Additionally, if a major goal of the campaign is met then each player receives a bonus of 2 experience points.

 ### Improving Skills